vish-68/Loan-Prediction/README.md

 ## Approach

-Our Main goal is to know that whether which species it belong to Setosa, Versicolour or Virginica.
+Our Main goal is to know that whether which applicant it belong to defaulter or non-defaulter.

 * Data Exploration : Exploring dataset using pandas,numpy,matplotlib and seaborn.
 * Data visualization : Use Tableau Data visualizationtools and also Ploted graphs to get insights about dependend and independed variables.